CookPaddy

 2. 2

-Cut cabbage into rough julienne about 5cm long and 3mm wide.
-Cut pork belly slices in half.
+Shred the cabbage into rough strips about 5cm long and 3mm wide.
+Cut the 100g of pork belly slices in half.

 3. 3

-In a bowl, add the cabbage, 2 eggs, 2-3 tbsp tempura scraps, 1 tbsp dried sakura shrimp, and 2 pinches pickled red ginger.
-Using a large spoon, gently fold from the bottom incorporating air until light and fluffy.
+Add the 200g of cabbage, 2 eggs, 2–3 tbsp of tenkasu, 1 tbsp of sakura shrimp, and 2 pinches of beni shoga to the rested batter.
+Using a large spoon, fold everything together gently from the bottom, being careful to keep the batter light and airy.

 4. 4